vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

    If this documentation was triggered by your TML solution - then your solution is running in your TML solution container.
 All ports and links will point to your TML solution container.

-   **If you have NOTHING running - the links and ports below WILL NOT WORK.**
+   **If you have NOTHING running - most of the links and ports below WILL NOT WORK.**

    **If you have BOTH RUNNING - all of the links and ports below WILL WORK.**